Hero Image

 Milk & Cream

-Domestic milk production and milk fat levels remain strong, January milk output jumped 3.2% year-over-year, and domestic dairy herds increased 14K head in January to 32-year highs, according to the USDA.
-Historically cheap feed costs and increased beef-on-dairy breeding revenue have helped dairy farmer profitability, keeping slaughter rates below average, according to analysts.
+Domestic milk production continues to be strong, and milk component levels have increased.
+Butterfat content remains at record levels; January milk output jumped 3.2% year-over-year; and domestic dairy herds increased 14K head in January to 32-year highs, according to the USDA.
+Historically, cheap feed costs and increased beef-on-dairy breeding revenue have helped dairy farmer profitability, keeping slaughter rates below average, according to analysts.

 Commodity Trends at Your Fingertips: Dive into the Farmer's Report